godyracks/corneliusventures.co.ke/README.md

     import { createPinia } from 'pinia';
     import App from './App.vue';
     import router from './router';
-    import vuetify from './plugins/vuetify'; // Add this line

     const app = createApp(App);

     app.use(createPinia());
     app.use(router);
-    app.use(vuetify); // Add this line

     app.mount('#app');
     ```